 Conversely, as column "c" moves to position "d" and then "a", its vertical extent shrinks, forcing its relative vorticity to decrease to maintain constant potential vorticity.
-Hence, the center of action of the low center shifts (translates) equatorward (white arrow in Fig. 13.21) along the lee side of the mountains, following the region of increasing ζ_r .
+Hence, the center of action of the low center shifts (translates) equatorward (white arrow in Fig. 13.21) and downslope (eastward, in this example), following the region of increasing ζ_r .

 A similar conclusion can be reached by considering conservation of isentropic potential vorticity (IPV).
 Air in the bottom of column "a" descends and warms adiabatically en route to position "c", while there is no descent warming at the column top.
-Hence, the static stability of the column decreases at its equatorward side.
-This drives an increase in relative vorticity on the equatorward flank of the cyclone to conserve IPV.
-Again, the cyclone moves equatorward toward the region of greater relative vorticity.
+Hence, the static stability of the column decreases at its equatorward and downslope sides.
+This drives an increase in relative vorticity on the equatorward and east flanks of the cyclone to conserve IPV.
+Again, the cyclone moves equatorward and eastward toward the region of greater ζ_r .

+13.4.
 SPIN-UP OF CYCLONIC ROTATION

-Cyclogenesis is associated with upward motion, decreasing surface pressure, and increasing vorticity (i.e., spin-up).
+Cyclogenesis is associated with: (a) upward motion, (b) decreasing surface pressure, and (c) increasing vorticity (i.e., spin-up).
 You can gain insight into cyclogenesis by studying all three characteristics, even though they are intimately related (Fig. 13.22).
 Let us start with vorticity.